agokhale/viamillipede/README.md

 		+ millipedesh ? millipederpc?
 		+ specify rx/tx at the same time + fifo?
 		+ is this even a good idea?
 Exploit generator?
-		+ provide proxy trasport for other bulk movers:
+		+ provide proxy transport for other bulk movers:
 			+ rsync
 			+ ssh
 			+ OpenVPN